bitdev-community/common-render-context/README.md

 });
 ```

+Though, this approach is simpler to implement and easy to understand, we need to repeatedly add the wrapper for all our test cases.
+Therefore, let's look at an approach to avoid it.

-### Creating a Custom Render for Test Reusability
+### Creating a Custom Test Renderer for Test Reusability
-Wrapping each component with the shared render context in every test case lead to repetition of code.
-To avoid this, you can create a custom render function:
+To avoid this, you can create a custom test renderer function:

 [![Component Test Renderer](https://img.shields.io/badge/Test_Renderer-v0.0.1-brightgreen)](https://bit.cloud/learnbit-react/common-render-context/render/test-renderer)
 ```ts